Are you looking for writing ideas? Take a tour of our list of the best creative writing prompts for writers in need of inspiration.

 If you are stuck for something to write about, you are always only a minute away from finding it.
 All you need to do is look or listen.

-I cannot recall a day when I spent hours agonizing over where the words will come from for my next writing project.
+I cannot recall a day when I spent hours agonizing over where the words would come from for my next writing project.

 Yes, I sometimes agonize over how to say it.
 But that is a different story altogether.